KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents Entity Framework-related errors that occur in the EntityClient namespace.
 The EntityException is the base class for all Entity Framework exceptions thrown by the EntityClient.

-    throw [System.Data.EntityException]::New("Represents Entity Framework-related errors that occur in the EntityClient namespace.
-The EntityException is the base class for all Entity Framework exceptions thrown by the EntityClient.")
+    throw [System.Data.EntityException]::New('Represents Entity Framework-related errors that occur in the EntityClient namespace.
+The EntityException is the base class for all Entity Framework exceptions thrown by the EntityClient.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.EntityException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.EntityException.aspx)